 What to Do with a Kinked Snake

-However, if your snake hatches and they have significant kinking all along their back, you may have to euthanize them (or get the euthanized by a vet.)
+However, if your snake hatches and it has significant kinking all along its back, you may have to euthanize the snake.

 Should You Euthanize Kinked Snakes?

 A small kink between a snake’s cloaca and the tip of its tail isn’t going to affect the snake too severely.
 Snakes with kinked necks will find it difficult to digest, or even move.
 There’s a case to be made for euthanizing these snakes.
 Not only that, but snakes with kinked posture can pass on the gene to their offspring without it being expressed.